JUANNINGS/bank-rag/README.md

 ### Latest Libraries
 All packages use the latest stable versions (October 2024):
 - LangChain 0.3.x for improved performance
+- sentence-transformers 2.2+ for embeddings
-- OpenAI 1.50+ for better Azure support
+- Ollama for local LLM inference
 - No deprecation warnings
 - Production-ready and future-proof